 - Applicants must achieve at least a 1300 on the SAT or a score of 29 on the ACT.

 - Applicants must achieve a high school GPA of 3.7/4.0.

 - Applicants are required to complete an interview at Stevens.

 Additionally, students must maintain the following requirements for law school:

 - Applicants must maintain a 3.2 GPA at Stevens as well as complete the LSAT.

 The minimum LSAT scores are determined by the law schools each year, and typically mimic the national averages.

 Stevens faculty represent a broad range of scholarly interests in science, technology, policy, and law.
 The faculty are actively involved in academic communities and law firms and are eager to engage students in the classroom, on and off campus.

-Please contact CAL Recruitment Coordinator Kaitlin Donohue for more information about this program.
+Please contact CAL Outreach Manager Kaitlin Donohue for more information about this program.